angular/angular/adev/src/content/guide/signals/resource.md

   loader: ({request}) => fetchUser(request),
 });

-// Created a computed based on the result of the resource's loader function. const firstName = computed(() => userResource.value().firstName);
+// Create a computed signal based on the result of the resource's loader function. const firstName = computed(() => userResource.value().firstName);
 ```